 - Approval.
-Draft agreement sent from PCCs to Area Dean and Parish Support Team for review; when it is finalised, to the Archdeacon to be signed off for formal approval by DMPC.
+Draft agreement sent from PCCs to Area Dean and Parish Support Team for review; when it is finalised, to the Archdeacon and it is also presented to DMPC.

 - Launch.
 An important step in marking publicly the partnership